RRamirez1414/RRamirez1414/README.md

 # Ramon Ramirez

 <p>Hi there!👋 I am a Front End Engineer currently working for <a href="https://electroniccaregiver.com/">Electronic Caregiver</a>.
-I love creating performant web applications with satisfying user interfaces and experiences and solving complex problems.
+I love creating performant web applications with satisfying user interfaces, and experiences and solving complex problems.
 Aside from work, I commonly read about growth and healthy mental balance, am ecstatic about playing video and board games, and love to learn about emerging technology.</p>

 <h3>Daily Languages & Tools</h3>
 <p>